marc-jones/phd_thesis/content/03_winter/02_global.md

 The first observation that stands out is the baseline similarity in expression values between samples.
 The lowest correlation coefficient observed is 0.4, which is found between the day 43 and day 83 samples within the Tapidor leaf (Figure \ref{figure:3xx:corrleaf}).
 That there is this basal level of correlation between the samples suggests that many genes are regulated similarly in both varieties.
-Calculating correlation values between tissues results in coefficients that are much lower, with means of 0.35 (Westar) and 0.31 (Tapidor), suggesting that the basal level of correlation observed between varieties is a consequence of tissue specific gene expression.
+Calculating correlation values between tissues results in coefficients that are much lower, with means of 0.35 (Westar) and 0.31 (Tapidor), suggesting that the basal level of correlation observed between varieties is a consequence of tissue-specific gene expression.

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/leaf_correlation.pdf}